1bl4z3r/hermit-V2/content/posts/image-gallery-shortcode.md

 - **Two layout modes** — a uniform square grid, or a masonry layout where images keep their natural height
 - **Automatic thumbnails** — for images stored in your `/assets` folder, a square smart-cropped thumbnail is generated at build time; the full-resolution image is loaded only when the lightbox opens
 - **Lightbox** — clicking any thumbnail opens the full image in a modal overlay with title, caption, previous/next navigation, and keyboard controls
+- **Native SVG Support** — `.svg` files are automatically detected and rendered without box shadows so transparent graphics blend perfectly into the page
+- **Granular Alignment** — control the vertical alignment of specific images in your masonry layouts using utility classes
 - **No-JS warning** — if JavaScript is disabled, hovering over a thumbnail shows a clear message instead of silently doing nothing
 - **SEO & accessibility built in** — structured data, meaningful alt text, lazy loading, ARIA roles, and URL-hash navigation so every open image has its own linkable URL
 - **No external libraries** — pure vanilla JavaScript and SCSS